Karen Dennis stops fighting against cancer and starts healing.

 Notes from her doctors- Dr Tim Bartholow is now a senior vice president with the Wisconsin Medical Society, he says.
 “It is my belief that the patient has the power, sometimes restrained or timid, to advance their own health.
 The physician’s role is limited to coach or cheerleader, but certainly not the ‘giver of health.’
 We need to say, ‘You’re right.
 It’s yours to choose.'”
 He recalls the moment that Dennis did just that.
 He says, “I could see that medicine hadn’t brought her any hope.”

-Her healing also attracted the notice of Marc Ian Barasch, author of Remarkable Recovery: What Extraordinary Healings Tell Us About Getting Well and Staying Well and an expert on mind-body connections in healing, who has cited Dennis’ case in his writing.
+Her healing also attracted the notice of Marc Ian Barasch, author of the book Remarkable Recovery: What Extraordinary Healings Tell Us About Getting Well and Staying Well.
+Marc is an expert on mind-body connections in regards to healing and cited Dennis’ case in his writing.
 “I have often seen, in cases of what I call ‘remarkable recovery,’ a profound shift in attitude toward life,” But he added the strong caution that “it would be absurd to say that anyone with cancer can just change their mind and be healed.
 Though these unexplained cures can be proven to occur, no one knows how often, and how or whether they can be replicated.
 Remarkable recoveries must be approached as rare and as yet unexplained phenomena.”

 Dr. John Niederhuber, was Dennis’ surgeon at UW Health, and later became director of the National Cancer Institute responded to her news of the spontaneous remission with a letter in April 2007.
 “I do not have a ready explanation for the miraculous recovery you have experienced,” he wrote.
 “Because of cancer’s complex nature, and the uniqueness of each individual affected by the disease, unexpected cures can rarely be attributed to any one factor…”